Donatus of Fiesole: Bishop of Fiesole

 Donatus founded a school in Florence under the patronage of Lothair, where he taught grammar and metrical composition for many years.
 In 840, he led a contingent of troops against the Saracens.
 He was in Rome in 844 when Louis II was crowned King of Italy, and for his subsequent coronation as emperor in 850.
-Also in 850, he gave the Church St. Brigid at Piacenza, to Columbanus' abbey at Bobbio, provided that they establish there a hospice for Irish pilgrims.
+Also in 850, he gave the Church of St. Brigid at Piacenza, to Columbanus' abbey at Bobbio, provided that they establish there a hospice for Irish pilgrims.
 Piacenza was an important stop on the Via Francigena.
 He joined the king and the pope in judging a dispute between the bishops of Arezzo and Siena.
 He also attended the Roman synod of Pope Nicholas I on 18 November 861.

 The church of Fiesole had suffered much in its property and prerogatives from the emperors, and the Normans had destroyed its charters.
 Donatus applied for redress to the emperor Louis, who in 866 granted his request.
 A confirmation of this grant was obtained subsequently by Donatus from Charles the Bald at Placentia, with the condition annexed that anyone who infringed it should pay the church thirty pounds of gold.
 Donatus served as a bishop, teacher, and public administrator for forty-seven years.

 He was buried in the cathedral, where his epitaph, dictated by himself, may still be seen.
 In it he alludes to his birth in Ireland, his years in the service of the princes of Italy (Lothair and Louis), his episcopate at Fiesole, and his activity as a teacher of grammar and poetry.

 Works

-Donatus did much to promote the cult of Brigid of Kildare and composed a metrical "Life of the St. Brigid".
+Donatus did much to promote the cult of Brigid of Kildare and composed a metrical "Life of St. Brigid".
 When it was printed by Colgan in 1647, the text was attributed to Coelan, an Irish monk of the eighth century, and only its foreword, which refers to previous Lives by Ultan and Aileran, was ascribed to the pen of Donatus.

 His Life of Saint Brigid is interspersed with short lyrical poems.
 The best known of these is the twelve-line poem in which he describes the beauty and fertility of his native land, and the prowess and piety of its inhabitants.

-Like Columkille, Donatus always cherished a tender regretful love for Ireland; and like him also he wrote a short poem in praise of it which is still preserved.
+Like Columkille, Donatus always cherished a tender, regretful love for Ireland; and like him also, he wrote a short poem in praise of it which is still preserved.
 It is in Latin, and the following is a translation, made by a Dublin poet many years ago: